 Invest carefully in platinum stocks

 Investing in precious metal producers such as platinum mining stocks is appealing, given the inflationary forces ravaging the global economy.
 However, bear in mind that mining investments are cyclical, and stocks can be incredibly volatile.
-Their fortunes are highly dependent on the supply and demand of materials they produce.
+Their fortunes are highly dependent on the supply and demand of the materials they produce.
 Invest accordingly.

 Nevertheless, with the demand for precious metals and other basic materials on the rise, platinum mining stocks are worth a look.